clemsonacm/hackpack/presents/firewalls/firewall.markdown

 -   Firewall is a set of rules that control traffic
 -   Try to use a default reject policy
 -   Only open up the required ports
+	-   Not using ssh?
+Block it
+	-   Not using IPv6?
+Block it
 -   Log unusual traffic

 How are they different?